 We launched Community Commons almost a decade ago as a public-good resource for change-makers working to advance equitable community health and well-being.
 As we prepared to launch the next version back in January, we added a new technology partner.
 As is sometimes the case with partnerships, we came to find that we had different visions and aspirations for the site.
 We have since parted ways and we wish them the best, but the Commons is a non-profit organization that exists to serve the communities’ movement.
 Period.
 We called our site the “Commons,” which means all that we create, we share together!

 Tell Us About the Dog Mural

 In all good journey stories, there is a moment when the traveling troupe realizes just how committed they are to each other and to their mission.
-For us at IP3, this happened early one morning when team member and talented photographer Stacy Wegley shared with us the photograph you see below and on the Commons homepage.
+For us at IP3, this happened early one morning when team member and talented photographer Stacy Wegley shared with us the photograph you see below.

 This is a living mural and is considered one of the first in the country to combine public art and vertical green space.
 It is obviously meant to bring joy, hope, and beauty to the local community, but it was Stacy’s words that truly inspired our team.

 “This living mural in Covington, KY shares much in common with Community Commons.
 It was imagined by community change-makers, advanced through public and private partnerships, pursued with heart long before it was visible.The project advanced and evolved with the strong starts, steps backward, lessons learned, and leaps forward all born of actively living in shared values.
 At this stage it was a work in progress.
 As it becomes all it is aspired to be, it will transform its community through a living, work of art- that will grow, be pruned, and bloom with the changing seasons, much like us at Community Commons.”